 While many people think of “curry” as being its own spice, it actually is a pulverized combination of many spices and vegetables like cumin, coriander, chiles, shallot, and some of the ingredients mentioned above.

 There are many issues when it comes to sustainability in the shrimp industry, and something that you may not be aware of is that most of the shrimp you buy in the supermarket comes from Southeast Asian shrimp fisheries (most of which are in Thailand) that have horrible labor conditions, and are very environmentally unfriendly.

 Once caught, the shrimp are then frozen and shipped across the world, which as you can imagine requires a significant amount of energy.
 There is very little that is healthy, ethical, or sustainable about the entire process — although there are some organizations that are working really hard to try and change that.

 If you are interested in where you can buy the most sustainably sourced shrimp, and what to look for check out this resource from the Monterey Bay Seafood Watch.

-Now back to this recipe.
-Traditionally this curry would be made with a homemade curry paste that is made using a specific combination of herbs/spices, and then ground together using a mortar and pestle...alternatively you can also you a food processor, which makes a perfectly delicious curry paste as well.
+Traditionally this coconut curry shrimp would be made with a homemade Thai red curry recipe that is made using a specific combination of herbs/spices, and then ground together using a mortar and pestle...alternatively you can also you a food processor, which makes a perfectly delicious curry paste as well.

-I am going to be sharing my recipe for three different homemade curry pastes with you soon but for now another great store bought option is the Thai Kitchen Red Curry Paste.
-I find that it tastes almost as good as my homemade curry paste and is a great option to have on hand.
+While I will be sharing my recipe for three different homemade Thai curry pastes with you soon, for now the best store bought option that I swear by is the Thai Kitchen Red Curry Paste.
+I find that this Thai red curry tastes almost as good as my homemade Thai curry paste, and is a great option to have on hand.

 1 tablespoon coconut oil